-CRD IV, through implementation of Basel III, intends to increase the quality and quantity of capital, increase capital against derivative positions and introduce a capital conservation buffer, a counter-cyclical buffer, systemic risk buffer, a new liquidity framework (liquidity coverage ratio and net stable funding ratio) as well as a leverage ratio.
+CRD IV, through implementation of Basel III, intends to increase the quality and quantity of capital, increase capital against derivative positions and introduce a capital conservation buffer, a counter-cyclical buffer, systemic risk buffer, a new liquidity framework (LCR and NSFR) as well as a leverage ratio.
 The ultimate aim of Basel III/CRD IV is to reduce leverage in order to bring an institution's assets more in line with their capital.
 In November 2014, DNB qualified NBW Bank as a 'promotional lender' within the framework of the liquidity coverage requirements under the CRR.
 As a result, NWB Bank's debt securities qualify as high quality liquid assets level 1.